Impact of memory on clustering in spontaneous particle aggregation: Abstract

 \textbf{Relevance to Life Sciences.} The presented framework provides a quantitative approach for studying how biological memory influences collective organization.
 Many biological systems, including bacterial populations, cellular assemblies, and insect groups, display aggregation behavior that depends on how past environmental information is integrated into current decision-making.
 The model bridges individual cognition (through memory) and population-level spatial structure (through clustering).
 It demonstrates that limited memory enhances aggregation by maintaining sensitivity to current local conditions, while excessively long memory diminishes responsiveness and disrupts coordination.
 This mechanism offers a potential explanation for experimentally observed adaptation timescales in biochemical and behavioral systems, such as the short-term biochemical memory of bacterial chemotaxis or transient social memory in gregarious insects.
 The results suggest that the duration of memory may have evolved to balance responsiveness and stability in collective behaviors, leading to efficient spatial organization under fluctuating environmental conditions.

-\textbf{Mathematical Content.} The model is formulated as a system of coupled stochastic differential equations for $N$ interacting agents, each endowed with $K$ internal variables forming a linear memory cascade.
-The memory kernel quantifies how past information influences particle motion and determines the effective memory timescale.
+\textbf{Mathematical Content.} The model is formulated as a system of coupled stochastic differential equations for $N$ interacting agents, each endowed with $K$ internal variables.
+A system of delayed stochastic integro-differential equations is derived with its memory kernel quantifying how past information influences particle motion and determines the effective memory timescale.
 The formal mean-field limit, derived under the molecular chaos assumption, yields a nonlinear and nonlocal Fokker--Planck equation for the joint density of spatial and internal states.
 Analytical characterization of its steady states identifies conditions for spatially inhomogeneous equilibria corresponding to particle clusters.
 Numerical investigations employ direct stochastic simulations combined with density-based spatial clustering analysis to quantify aggregation statistics and elucidate how memory influences agents' responsiveness to environmental stimuli.
 The study thus links microscopic stochastic processes with macroscopic pattern formation through a unified mathematical framework.

 5mm

 \textbf{Keywords.} Spontaneous aggregation; Stochastic particle systems; Memory effects; Fokker-Planck equation; Collective behaviour.

 5mm